 Following the Cambridge Analytica debacle, Facebook CEO Mark Zuckerberg admitted to House and Senate lawmakers in April 2018 that Facebook hadn't done enough to protect the privacy of its 2.2 billion users' data.
 He also promised that the company is now committed to safeguarding people's data.
 But rather than relying on Internet companies to police themselves, the public is starting to demand that lawmakers introduce—and pass—laws that address Internet privacy.

 On April 10, 2018, around the time that Zuckerberg talked to House and Senate lawmakers about data privacy issues, two Democratic senators, Ed Markey (Massachusetts) and Richard Blumenthal (Connecticut), introduced a bill that would protect Americans' personal information from such privacy breaches.
-The proposed law is called the Customer Online Notification for Stopping Edge-provider Network Transgressions (CONSENT) Act.
+The proposed law was called the Customer Online Notification for Stopping Edge-provider Network Transgressions (CONSENT) Act.

-The CONSENT Act (S. 2639) is designed to be a privacy bill of rights.
+The CONSENT Act (S. 2639) was designed to be a privacy bill of rights.
 It would require the Federal Trade Commission to establish basic protections for the customers of online providers like Facebook and Google.

 On April 12, 2018, Senators Amy Klobuchar (D-Minnesota) and John Kennedy (R-Louisiana) announced a plan to introduce a similar bill designed to protect the privacy of consumers' online data.
 And on January 17, 2019, they introduced the Social Media Privacy and Consumer Rights Act (SB 189), bipartisan legislation that would protect the privacy of consumers' online data.